Jammy2211/PyAutoGalaxy/paper/paper.md

 instruments like the Hubble Space Telescope (HST), Astronomers have uncovered the plentiful structures that make up a galaxy (e.g. bars, bulges, disks and rings) and revealed that evolving galaxies transition from disk-like structures to bulge-like elliptical galaxies.
-At sub-mm and radio wavelengths interferometer datasets from instruments like the Atacama LAM (ALMA) have revealed the integral role that dust plays in forming a galaxy in the distant Universe, early in its lifetime.
+At sub-mm and radio wavelengths interferometer datasets from instruments like the Atacama Large Millimeter Array (ALMA) have revealed the integral role that dust plays in forming a galaxy in the distant Universe, early in its lifetime.
 Studies typically represent a galaxy's light using analytic functions such as the Sersic profile [@Sersic], which quantify the global appearance of most galaxies into one of three groups: (i) bulge-like structures which follow a dev Vaucouleurs profile; (ii) disk-like structures which follow an Exponential profile or; (iii) irregular morphologies which are difficult to quantify with symmetric and smooth analytic profiles.
 Galaxies are often composed of many sub-components which may be a combination of these different structures.

-Figure 1 shows example `PyAutoGalaxy` models of three galaxies taken with three different datasets.
-The top row shows a double Sersic fit to HST imaging of a galaxy, where `PyAutoGalaxy` has decomposed its structure into two distinct components; a bulge and disk.
+Figure 1 shows example `PyAutoGalaxy` models of two galaxies taken with two different datasets.
+The top row shows a structural decomposition of HST imaging of a galaxy, where `PyAutoGalaxy` has decomposed the galaxy into two distinct parametric components, a bulge and disk, whilst simultaneously using a non-parametric model to represent the galaxy's irregular and asymmetric spiral arms.
 Instrumental effects like diffraction from the telescope optics are fully accounted for.
-The middle row shows a `PyAutoGalaxy` fit to ALMA interferometry, where the galaxy's light is fitted directly in the complex uv-plane and Fourier transformed to real-space to show model-fits below.
-The bottom row shows a fit to an irregular galaxy, where a fit using a symmetric Sersic profile is combined with `PyAutoGalaxy`'s non-parametric models which successfully separate its smooth bulge component from the irregular spiral-arm structures.
+The bottom row shows a `PyAutoGalaxy` fit to ALMA interferometry, where the galaxy's light is fitted directly in the complex uv-plane and Fourier transformed to real-space to show model-fit.

 # Statement of Need

 In the next decade, wide field surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer array are poised to observe images of _billions_ of galaxies.
 Analysing these extremely large galaxy datasets demands advanced Bayesian model-fitting techniques which can scale-up in a fully automated manner.
-Equally, the James Webb Space Telescope, thirty-meter class ground telescopes and ?radio? will observe galaxies at an unprecedented resolution and level of detail.
+Equally, the James Webb Space Telescope, thirty-meter class ground telescopes and the square kilometer array radio interferometer will observe galaxies at an unprecedented resolution and level of detail.
 This demands more flexible modeling techniques that can accurately represent the complex irregular structures one such high resolution observations reveal. `PyAutoGalaxy` aims to meet both these needs, by interfacing galaxy model-fitting with the probabilistic programming language `PyAutoFit` to provide Bayesian fitting tools suited to big data analysis alongside image processing tools that represent irregular galaxy structures using non-parametric models.